One crew member of the Lady Be Good was found 200 miles away from the crash site.

 You’d think that it would be difficult to lose a bomber that’s nearly 20 feet tall with a wingspan of more than 100 feet.
 But, that’s what happened to a U.S. bomber during World War II.
 For 15 years, a B-24D Liberator called the Lady Be Good was missing, and no one had the slightest clue what had happened to it.

 On April 4, 1943, Lady Be Good of the 514th Bomb Squadron in Soluch Field, Libya.
-The nine crew members responsible for the plane had also just arrived in the country, and their first ever assignment was to join a squadron of 25 bombers and attack the harbor of Naples, Italy across the Mediterranean.
+The nine crew members responsible for the plane had also just arrived in the country, and their first ever assignment was to join a squadron of more than 20 bombers and attack the harbor of Naples, Italy across the Mediterranean.
 After the mission, the bombers were expected to return back to their base in North Africa.

 They decided to return to their base in Libya.